The Price of Canadian Hearing Aids

-Did you know that 3 million Canadians suffer from hearing loss, and 8% of Audicus customers are Canadian?
+Did you know that 3 million Canadians suffer from hearing loss?
+In fact, 8% of Audicus customers are Canadian.
 Hearing aids in Canada are just as necessary as in the US and the cost is similarly steep.

 Much like in the US, Canadian hearing aids can reach sky-high prices — hearing aids in Canada can retail for about $2,000.
 A 2013 CBC article found (with the help of our own Patrick Freuler) that hearing aid manufacturers only charge an average of $150 to make a hearing aid.
 Retailers or audiologist then sell the hearing aid for thousands more.

 A Manitoba-based audiologist explained that the cost of hearing aids is not just for the actual device, but includes the services that go along with it.
 Adjustments, cleaning, hearing tests, fittings, and more are all part of the thousand-dollar-plus price tag of hearing aids.

 Canada is divided into ten provinces and three territories, somewhat like the 50 states of the US.
 You could be eligible for hearing aid discounts depending on where you live.
 An overview of the benefits and subsidies you may be entitled to is below, but confirm with your audiologist for full information: